openlegacy/openlegacy-public-hub-demos/mainframe-cics/banking/README.md

   `ol add -i .\resources\GACTCS9I.cpy -o .\resources\GACTCS9O.cpy --program-path GACTCS9`

-## Test the assets
+## Test the Assets

 > **NOTE:**
-> The test asset command must run from the module directory and you must be logged in to the hub.
+> The test asset command must be run from the module directory and you must be logged into the hub.
 > `ol login -api-key <your api key>`